simplemindedbot/simplemindedbot/content/advancing-AI-emotional-intelligence.md

 ## Agentic AI: Definition and Application

 The notion of agentic AI is simple but profound.
-It's the concept of [AI as an agent](https://www.ibm.com/think/topics/ai-agents)—an entity capable of making decisions and taking actions to achieve goals, often **adapting its behavior in real-time** based on dynamic environments.
+It's the concept of [AI as an agent](https://www.ibm.com/think/topics/ai-agents)-an entity capable of making decisions and taking actions to achieve goals, often **adapting its behavior in real-time** based on dynamic environments.
 Unlike traditional AI, which operates based on predefined parameters, agentic AI operates within a framework where it has the **autonomy to assess, evaluate, and act**, continuously learning from feedback.

 In my experience with **project management and agile software development**, I've seen how agentic AI is poised to be a game-changer, not just automating tasks but **managing and executing decisions within the project lifecycle**.
-The potential benefits, risks, and practical applications are nuanced and diverse, but one thing is clear to me—agentic AI is not just another tool in the tech stack; it's a collaborator.
+The potential benefits, risks, and practical applications are nuanced and diverse, but one thing is clear to me-agentic AI is not just another tool in the tech stack; it's a collaborator.

 ## Understanding Agentic AI